HashKey-DID/did-spec/did-specfication/hsk-method.md

 ## HSK DID Method Specification

-This document defines the the HSK DID Method that conforms to the [DID Core W3C Spec](https://www.w3.org/TR/did-core), HSK is a DID method that is implemented natively on Platon blockchain.
+This document defines the HSK DID Method that conforms to the [DID Core W3C Spec](https://www.w3.org/TR/did-core), HSK is a DID method that is implemented on Platon blockchain.
 It uses the DIDDocument contract that stores the information which makes up the DID document for the HSK DID.

-All of the DID Document information is anchored into a blockchain.
+All of the DID Document information is anchored into Platon blockchain.

 ## DID Method Name